gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 1. **Download the right web server configs**

-   Go to [GitLab recipes repository][recipes-web] and look for the omnibus configs in the webserver directory of your choice.
+   Go to [GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server) and look for the omnibus configs in the webserver directory of your choice.
 Make sure you pick the right configuration file depending whether you choose to serve GitLab with SSL or not.
 The only thing you need to change is `YOUR_SERVER_FQDN` with